kirbysayshi/kirbysayshi.github.com/_posts/2012-09-05-teaspoon-twitter-syndication-protocol.md

 Once the new Twitter user is created, then it would be trivial to add a [Follow][] button that the user could click from the TSP settings page.

-I like the idea of calling it "Tablespoon", because I think it sounds cute.
+I like the idea of calling it "Teaspoon", because I think it sounds cute.
 It could stand for "Twitter Syndication Protocol", except that it's not really a true protocol...

 Anyway, this is just an idea.
 Maybe I'll build an implementation, maybe not.
 Ideas?
 Does this already exist?